 Inside Course Descriptions

-Spring 2017 - Inside Course Descriptions
+American Studies - Fall 2018 Inside Course Descriptions

-AMST 30152 Art in America
+AMST 30152 – Art in America

 This course examines American visual and material cultures from the pre-colonial era to the present day.
 Providing a broad, historical account and considering a variety of media from paintings and sculptures to quilts, photographs, world's fairs, and fashion styles, this survey explores American art within the context of cultural, social, economic, political, and philosophical developments.
 In particular, it considers the role that American art has played in the formation of national identity and understandings of class, race, gender, and ethnicity.